IkeVoodoo/DataManager/README.md

 ## Where can I use this?

 - Everywhere!
-As long as you don't edit it.
-However, you CAN fork this repository and submit a Pull Request if you feel like you improved the library.
+You can edit it for personal use, and if you add a feature you think is good, please send a Pull Request

 ## Usage
 - Go to the [Releases Section](https://github.com/IkeVoodoo/DataManager/releases) and download the latest JAR file